Welcome to today's edition of the Rush 24-7 podcast.

 That was on the 38th anniversary of the start of the Cuban Revolution, Friday, July 26, 1991.

-Look at people forget this, but do you remember the Cubans sent soldiers to Angola back in the 90s?
+Look at, people forget this, but do you remember the Cubans sent soldiers to Angola back in the 90s?

 The 90s was a tumultuous decade for all of sub-Saharan Africa.

-It wasn't for Merrill Street.
+It wasn't for Meryl Streep.

-I mean, she did a movie out of Africa with the African accent down pat pretty good, but for everybody else, it was a tumultuous decade.
+I mean, she did a movie out of Africa with the African accent down Pat pretty good.

-You're signing on when when Mandela speaks here of the Cuban internationalists who have done so much for African independence and freedom and justice, and we admire the sacrifices of Cuban people in maintaining their independence and sovereignty in the face of a vicious imperialist campaign designed to destroy the revolution.
+And we admire the sacrifices of Cuban people in maintaining their independence and sovereignty in the face of a vicious imperialist campaign designed to destroy the revolution.

-He can only be talking about the United States of America there.
+he can only be talking about the United States of America there.

-And in fact, I do not have to quote right in front of me, but about the time Mandela was uttering these platitudes for Cuba, he at the same time was highly critical of this country.
+And in fact, I do not have the quote right in front of me, but about the time Mandela was uttering these platitudes for Cuba, he at the same time was highly critical of this country.

-If I can paraphrase, he attacked human rights in this country and uh impugned the United States as having made no gains and done nothing important in the area of human rights.
+If I can paraphrase, he attacked human rights in this country and impugned the United States as having made no gains and done nothing important in the area of human rights.

-It was that's why all of this that's taking place is for those of us who remember different days and different leadership, different caliber of leaders.
+That's why all of this that's taking place is for those of us who remember different days and different leadership, different caliber of leaders, this is kind of pathetic, actually, to watch this.

-And so all we can do is just have the fun with it that the media is offering.
+And so all we can do is just have the fun with it that the media is offering, because they're turning this into a joke.

-I mean, to call something the warm-up act for Obama.
+I mean, to call something the Warm-Up Act for Obama.

 I mean, stop it.